i-OmSharma/100xCode/react-vite/AtomFamily/src/Notes.md

 ## Atom Family

-Problem - Sometimes you need more tham one atom for your use case
+Problem - Sometimes you need more tham one atom for your use case.